pyxem/pyxem/PULL_REQUEST_TEMPLATE.md

 name: Pull request
 about: A pull request that fixes a bug or adds a feature

-- [ ] ready for review and merge?
 ---

 **Release Notes**
-> major or minor (all but urgent bugfixes go in the former)
 > new feature / improvement / bugfix / developer change
-Summary: 1 line per end-user relevant change
+> Summary: 1 line per end-user relevant change

 **What does this PR do?
 Please describe and/or link to an open issue.**
 A clear and concise description of what the code in this PR does.
 Does it fix a bug or add a new feature?